-RNE intends to involve RFCs in the elaboration of the solutions to RFC-related issues therefore representatives of all corridors are participating in these demanding works in order to harmonise the processes among the 11 RFCs.
-The work run in different project working groups.
+RNE intends to involve rail freight corridors in the elaboration of the solutions to rail freight corridor related issues therefore representatives of all corridors are participating in these demanding works in order to harmonise the processes among the 11 rail freight corridors.
+The works run in different project working groups.

-RNE General Assembly on 3 September 2014 had approved the proposal to involve the RFCs in its organisation structure as associated members.
-Consequently, all RFCs (one representative of each RFC) are invited to participate at RNE General Assembles.
+RNE's General Assembly on 3 September 2014 approved the proposal to involve the rail freight corridors in its organisation structure as associated members.
+Consequently, all rail freight corridors (one representative from each) are invited to participate at RNE's General Assemblies.

-In order to establish a network among the 11 rail freight corridors an informal platform of RFCs was created in 2014.
-These informal meetings called RFC-Network is organised 4 times per year, and the chairmanship is based on the rotation principle.
+In order to establish a network among the 11 rail freight corridors an informal platform was created in 2014.
+These informal meetings called RFC-Network, which is organised 4 times per year, and the chairmanship is based on the rotation principle.